lingeringwillx/StructIO/README.md

 **skip_pstr(numbytes, endian=None)**

-Skips the null-terminated string at the current position.
+Skips the Pascal string at the current position.

 **delete_pstr(numbytes, endian=None)**

-Deletes the null-terminated string at the current position.
+Deletes the Pascal string at the current position.

 **read_7bint()**